appventure-nush/uni-admissions-db/backend/api.md

 > HTTP: `GET /api/applications`
 > Admin required: No

-This endpoint returns a JSON object contain a list of applications.
+This endpoint returns a list of application objects.
-The properties returned differ depending on whether the caller is admin.
+The properties returned differ depending on whether the caller has administrator permissions.

 ### Example response
 ```json